GUNA8144/Guna8144/README.md

 ### :bar_chart: Projects

 - **[E-commercial-Application](https://github.com/GUNA8144/Amazon-Ecommerce-Automation-Scripts)**
- The Amazon application is a widely used e-commerce platform that includes key modules such as User Login, Product Search, Shopping Cart, and Checkout.
+Position: QA Automation Engineer
- Each module plays a critical role in the online shopping experience, allowing users to securely sign in, browse items, and manage their purchases.
+Frameworks & Tools: Selenium WebDriver, TestNG, Java
- Using Selenium automation, testers can simulate real user actions like searching for products, filtering results, adding items to the cart, and placing orders.
+Summary: The Amazon application is a leading e-commerce platform with modules like User Login, Product Search, Shopping Cart, and Checkout.
- Automation ensures these core features work correctly across different browsers and devices.
+Using Selenium automation, testers validate key workflows such as login, product search, adding to cart, and placing orders across browsers and devices.
- It also helps identify bugs early, reduces manual testing time, and improves the reliability of the application.
+This automation improves reliability, reduces manual effort, and ensures a seamless online shopping experience.

 ---